-While the Department implements changes to the business processes and structure of case management services, the State Medicaid Agency allows for entities to provide both case management and direct care waiver services only when no other willing and qualified providers are available.
-The state currently allows an individual's HCBS provider to develop the person-centered service plan in Sedgwick, Phillips, Logan, Morgan, Washington, Yuma, Kit Carson, Cheyenne, Lincoln, Elbert, Kiowa, Prowers, Bent, Baca, Otero, Crowley, Las Animas, Huerfano, Costilla, Conejos, Alamosa, Rio Grande, Mineral, Saguache, Archuleta, La Plata, Montezuma, Dolores, San Juan, Hinsdale, Ouray, San Miguel, Montrose, Delta, Gunnison, Garfield, Pitkin, Lake, Eagle, Rio Blanco, Moffat, Routt, Jackson, Grand, Chaffee, Fremont, and Custer Counties.

-Per the contract, Community Centered Boards are required to do the following in regards to mitigating conflict:
+The state currently allows the individual's HCBS provider to develop the person-centered service plan (because there is no other available willing and qualified entity besides their case management agency) in Sedgwick, Phillips, Logan, Morgan, Washington, Yuma, Kit Carson, Cheyenne, Lincoln, Elbert, Kiowa, Prowers, Bent, Baca, Otero, Crowley, Las Animas, Huerfano, Costilla, Conejos, Alamosa, Rio Grande, Mineral, Sequache, Archuleta, La Plata, Montezuma, Dolores, San Juan, Hinsdale, Ouray, San Miguel, Montrose, Delta, Gunnison, Garfield, Pitkin, Lake, Egale, Rio Blanco, Moffat, Routt, Jackson, Grand, Chaffee, Fremont, and Custer Counties.
+Per the contract the CCB is required to do the following in regards to mitigating conflict.

-• Separation of Case Management from Service Provision - 10 CCR 2505-10, 8.607.1.D requires case management to be the responsibility of the executive level of the CCB and to be separate from the delivery of service.
+Separation of Case Management from Service Provision- 10 CCR 2505-10, 8.607.1.D requires case management to be the responsibility of the executive level of the CCB and to be separate from the delivery of services.
 This rule also requires each CCB to adopt policies and procedures to address safeguards necessary to avoid conflicts of interest between case management and service provision.

-• Standardize Service Plan Documents- Community Centered Boards are required to complete each participant's service plan on the Benefits Utilization System (BUS) and in the Bridge.
-The Service Plan also includes a mandatory data field to include documentation that the client has been informed of potential conflicts of interest, the option to choose another provider, or whether the participant needs/requests information on a potential new service provider.
+Standardized Service Plan Documents- CCBs are required to complete each participant's service plan on the Benefits Utilization System (BUS) and in the Bridge.
+The Service Plan also includes a mandatory data field to include documentation that the client has been informed of potential conflicts of interest, the option to choose another provider or whether the participant needs/requests information on a potential new service provider.

-• Implementation of the Global QIS will include desk reviews by the Department of a representative sample of participants' level of care assessments and service plans.
+Implementation of the Global QIS will include desk review by the Dept of a representative sample of level of participant's care assessments and service plans.
 The programmatic tool used in the assessment as well as the waiver participants selected in the sample will be specified by the Department.
-Aggregated data from the desk reviews will be reviewed and analyzed by the Department's oversight committee to evaluate performance and identify the need for quality improvement projects.
+Aggregated data from the desk reviews will be reviewed and analyzed by the Dept Oversight Committee to evaluated performance and identify the need for quality improvement projects.

-• All Community Centered Boards and case managers have received specific instructions from the Department regarding processes to be implemented to assist participants with selecting a service provider.
-This process requires completion of the Service Provider Selection from at the time of initial enrollment in the waiver when a change in provider is requested when the participant or guardian expresses dissatisfaction with the participant's current waiver provider or when a provider terminates services.
+All CCBs and case managers have received specific instructions from the Dept regarding processes to be implemented to assist participants with selecting a service provider.
+This process requires completion of the Service Provider Selection form at the time of initial enrollment in the waiver, when a change in provider is requested when the participant or guardian expresses dissatisfaction with the participant's current waiver provider or when a provider terminates services.
 All participants are provided choice from among qualified providers at the time of service plan development.